DSC-SPIDAL/mlcommons-cosmoflow/README.md

 make: *** [run-small-data] Error 1
 ```

-### Rivana
+### Rivanna

-Set up te teminal as follows so you can have propper width and also ssh in case we need to use git
+Set up the teminal as follows so you can have proper width and also ssh in case we need to use git
 ```bash
 resize # set terminal width and hight reset  # make sure you start with fresh window may have to add to .bashrc